top of page

 The Cost of Living in 2025: Why Prices Still Feel Too High

 Every trip to the grocery store or gas station in 2025 still feels more expensive than it should.
-For many Americans, inflation isn’t just a headline — it’s personal.
-The April Consumer Price Index (CPI) report, released in mid-May, confirms what people have been feeling for months: the cost of living is still rising, even if it’s not accelerating.
+For many Americans, inflation is not just a headline, rather, it is personal.
+The April Consumer Price Index (CPI) report, released in mid-May, confirms what people have been feeling for months: the cost of living is still rising, even if the pace is not accelerating.
 Prices in April were up 3.4% year-over-year, slightly higher than economists expected.
-That’s a problem for consumers, the Federal Reserve, and an economy already facing questions about long-term stability.
+That creates challenges for consumers, the Federal Reserve, and an economy already facing questions about long-term stability.

 This presents a dilemma for the Federal Reserve.
-The central bank has kept interest rates steady since late 2024, hoping to strike a balance between cooling inflation and avoiding a recession.
-But with April’s report, hopes for a rate cut anytime soon are fading.
-Markets have now pushed back expectations for relief, and mortgage rates are still hovering around 7%, choking the housing market and making borrowing expensive across the board.
+The central bank has kept interest rates steady since late 2024, hoping to balance cooling inflation with avoiding a recession.
+But April’s report suggests that hopes for a rate cut anytime soon are fading.
+Markets have now pushed back expectations for relief, and mortgage rates are still hovering around 7%, making borrowing expensive across the board and putting additional pressure on the housing market.

-There’s also a psychological shift underway.
-In recent surveys, more Americans say they expect inflation to stay elevated for years.
+There is also a psychological shift underway.
+Recent surveys show more Americans expect inflation to stay elevated for years.
 That expectation itself can drive further price increases, as businesses preemptively raise prices and workers demand higher wages.
-It’s a feedback loop the Fed is watching closely — and one that may shape interest rate policy into 2026.
+It is a feedback loop the Fed is watching closely and one that could shape interest rate policy well into 2026.

 So what does the April data really tell us?
-That inflation is no longer a crisis, but it’s far from resolved.
-For now, the economy is growing, and the job market is holding up.
-But with high prices lingering and rate cuts off the table, the squeeze on household budgets isn’t going away.
+Inflation is no longer a crisis, but it is far from resolved.
+For now, the economy is still growing and the job market remains strong.
+Yet with high prices lingering and rate cuts off the table, the squeeze on household budgets is unlikely to ease anytime soon.

-Inflation may not be the loudest economic story this summer — but it’s still the one quietly draining wallets.
+Inflation may not be the loudest economic story this summer, but it is the one quietly draining wallets.

 bottom of page